PX4/PX4-Devguide/en/simulation/hitl.md

 # Hardware in the Loop Simulation \(HITL\)

-Hardware-in-the-Loop (HITL) is a simulation mode in which normal PX4 firmware is run on real flight controller hardware.
+Hardware-in-the-Loop (HITL or HIL) is a simulation mode in which normal PX4 firmware is run on real flight controller hardware.
 This approach has the benefit of testing most of the actual flight code on the real hardware.

 PX4 supports HITL for multicopters (using jMAVSim or Gazebo) and fixed wing (using Gazebo or X-Plane demo/full version).